MichaelJahns/codeChallenges/readMEs/bikeLock.md

             |_____|_____|_____|_____|_____|_____|_____|_____|_____|

 Below is how the problem domain can be visualized

-We must develop an algorithm that spins down if a value is closer down, and spins up if it is closer up
+We must develop an algorithm that spins down if a value is closer down, and spins up if it is closer up, sums and return the total number of spins

                                   (spins and direction)
                                     -1  +4  +2  +0